Public Policy & Advocacy

 4. Prevent Human Trafficking and Protect Survivors

-CHILDREN AT RISK will also prioritize legislation that impacts low-income families in Texas and Hurricane Harvey recovery.
+CHILDREN AT RISK also prioritized legislation that impacted low-income families in Texas and Hurricane Harvey recovery.

-Sign up for our Advocacy Alerts for the latest 86th info, our analysis on bills that could affect children, and how you can take action!
+Sign up for our Advocacy Alerts for updates during the interim, our latest policy analysis, and ways you can take action!

 Make a Donation